First visit to Prince George

 Finding hope in Prince George

 When I first moved to Prince George it gave me hope that I wouldn’t be another millennial working as a waitress with a graduate degree, and renting a bedbug invested apartment with no chance of paying off student loan debt.
 When I moved to Prince George I desperately needed hope.
 I had turned into that jaded 20 something year old that truly believed there was no chance for a person like me to ever have a similar life to my parents.
-I thank my lucky stars every day that I moved to Prince George; it has given me amazing experiences and I have met the most Heather with youth at the public libraryincredible people but most of all it has given me hope for the future.
+I thank my lucky stars every day that I moved to Prince George; it has given me amazing experiences and I have met the most incredible people but most of all it has given me hope for the future.
 In the landscape of this community there is a place for people starting new careers, immigrants starting over and everyone in-between.
 I want to yell from the top of the cutbanks, “Come to Prince George, you won’t be disappointed!”